 For most customers I do not recommend the bypass valve, see details below.
 You can make a Paypal payment to email@example.com and include a message with Manual bypass valve.

 If you want to use a credit card, I will send you a Paypal invoice, no Paypal account is needed.
-Just let me know with an email to email@example.com.
+Just let me know with an email to firstname.lastname@example.org.

 USPS Priority Mail will be used, so I will need your mailing address.